darenma/MultitaskCognition/README.md

 ## Step 2: Train the UNet and [MedicalNet](https://github.com/Tencent/MedicalNet) Models.

+For the UNet part of the model, simply run `python unet3d_lightning_tabular.py`

 ## Step 3: Analyze the results and conduct feature importance.

 The notebooks in `Paper_Figure_Work` contains the following analysis scripts.